 Table of Contents

 All life-threatening clinical symptoms which occur due to a reaction to pathogen germs and its products which get from the infection source into the bloodstream are defined as sepsis.
-Due to these, cascade systems and special cellular systems are activated and the formation and release of cellular mediators triggered.
+Due to these, cascade systems and special cellular systems are activated and the formation and release of cellular mediators are triggered.

 In order to create a base for clinical and epidemiological studies, the symptoms SIRS, sepsis, severe sepsis and septic shock are defined coherently.